vengi-voxel/vengi/README.md

 * [GameDesign](docs/GameDesign.md)

 # Running the tests
-The tests need a postgres database named `engine` and a user named `engine` with the password.... `engine` (you can modify them via cvars).
+The tests need a postgres database named `enginetest` and a user named `engine` with the password.... `engine` (you can modify them via cvars).
 If no OpenGL or OpenCL context is available, the related tests are skipped.
 You can use the docker-compose files to set up your environment.